SteveDoyle2/pyNastran/docs_sphinx/quick_start/gui.rst

 User geometry is an attempt at creating a simple file format for defining geometry.
 This may be loaded from the command line.
 The structure will probably change.

+The geometry may be modified from the ``Edit Geometry Properties`` menu.

 .. code-block:: console